DIVE RIGHT IN

 MAINE: FRENCHMAN'S HOLE

 Just a few miles beyond the Sunday Ski Resort in the town of Newry lies this fantastic swimming hole in Sunday River.
 Tucked beneath a 10-foot waterfall, it's popular with in-the-know locals, who pack picnics and stay for the day.

 Jump in the Chesapeake Bay from its largest public beach, where fresh water from the Sassafras River makes swimming less salty.
 Public restrooms, picnic tables, and roughly 300 feet of access make this small-town spot a family favorite.

 You don't have to be a literary geek to appreciate the calm of Walden Pond in Concord.
 For a bit of culture between soaks, take a tour of the cabin where Henry David Thoreau wrote "Walden."

-Choose from two swimming quarries at this 684-acre park, one 40 feet deep with a sandy beach, the other plunging to 116 feet.
+Choose from two swimming quarries at this 684-acre park, one 40 feet deep with a sandy beach, the other plunging to 116 feet — and winning recognition on Orbitz's May list of best beaches in every landlocked state.
 Picnic areas and restrooms are available.

 If you're looking for a no-frills swimming experience, check out Bluff Creek in Vancleave.
 It costs a few bucks to get into this privately owned 120-acre campground, but inside there's a small gem of a sandbar with deep, dark (but clean) water and a rope swing.
 There's also minimal boat activity to get in the way of recreation.